 Filter fabric technology has changed significantly over the last 20 years.
 Back then, a machine was likely a single-stage collector equipped with a 30-micro bag.
-These bags almost did more harm than good.
-They poorly filtered the small dust particles, which are sometimes the most harmful ones.
+These bags almost did more harm than good, and they poorly filtered the small dust particles, which are sometimes the most harmful ones.

 How much Suction Power do I need?

 The last thing you want to do is purchase a dust collector that does not provide enough suction for your needs.
-Suction is measured by CFM.
-Your suction needs are dependent on the tools you use in your workshop.
+CFM measures suction, and your suction needs are dependent on the tools you use in your workshop.

-Keep in mind that every foot of pipe will add resistance to the suction so you will need to calculate the amount of static-pressure loss that will occur between your dust collector and where your tools are set up.
-As each manufacturer is different, you should check their websites for performance curves (such as the one to the right).
+Keep in mind that every foot of pipe will add resistance to the suction, so you will need to calculate the amount of static-pressure loss that will occur between your dust collector and where your tools are set up.
+As each manufacturer is different, you should check their websites for performance curves (the one to the right).

 Should I get a Single Stage or Two Stage?

-Single stages are cheaper than two stage systems.
-Does that mean that they are worse and not as effective?
+Single-stage systems are cheaper than two-stage systems, which means that they are worse and not as effective?
 It is likely so.
-A two stage collector will first draw air into a separator that filters out the larger pieces.
+A two-stage collector will first draw air into a separator that filters out the larger pieces.
 From there, the smaller pieces reach a filter.

 When it comes to these types of products, they are designed to offer improvement in your shop, so you need to check that you are getting a high-quality one.